y336shen719/y336shen719/README.md

 Traditional ML Modeling & Time-Series Forecasting

-Long term, I aim to work across the full ML lifecycle — from feature engineering and modeling to deployment and monitoring.
+Long term, I aim to work across the full ML lifecycle — from EDA, feature engineering and modeling to deployment and monitoring.

 🤝 Let’s Connect